karizzmaa/PS3-Jailbreak-Guide/README.md

 ![image](https://github.com/user-attachments/assets/79792165-2155-4b04-ba32-718c194363c6)      ![image](https://github.com/user-attachments/assets/57489924-afa6-4375-9339-20ccb52e91d3)

-After the initial installation you have to perform a secondary installation, this time in **safe mode**.
+After the initial installation, you must perform a secondary installation, this time in **safe mode**.

 Completely shut down your console and Hold down the power button and it will beep a few times and turn off.
 Then again, hold down the power button until you hear to quick beeps and then let go.